tianyic/only_train_once_personal_footprint/tutorials/README.md

 ## Optimizer setup (Important)

-OTO is designed to **seamless integrate into the existing training pipeline for the full model**, which is typically reliable to achieve high performance given full model.
+OTO is designed to **seamlessly** integrate into your existing training pipeline for comprehensive models.
+This existing pipeline is typically reliable for achieving high performance with full models.

-We empirically recommend to set up the [**hyperparameters**](https://github.com/tianyic/only_train_once/blob/cbb3d3dccf95c383e9cddcbaf8592cf3db13817b/only_train_once/__init__.py#L47) in OTO's optimizers **exactly the same as the baseline optimizers** for performance.
-Please note varying optimizer setup may result in significantly different performance.
-Meanwhile, some applications require a longer training steps for convergence due to the weaker learning capacity of sparse model.
+To minimize the effort in [**hyperparameters**](https://github.com/tianyic/only_train_once/blob/cbb3d3dccf95c383e9cddcbaf8592cf3db13817b/only_train_once/__init__.py#L47) tuning while ensuring optimal performance, we recommend setting the hyperparameters in OTO's optimizers identical to those in your baseline optimizers.
+This approach generally yields satisfactory results in DNN compression across a wide range of applications, from computer vision to natural language processing, and from academic benchmarks to real-world AI products.
+However, be aware that some applications might require extended training steps for convergence due to the reduced learning capacity of sparse models.

+It is important to note that different optimizer setups can lead to significantly varied performance outcomes.
+Additionally, there is potential that alternative hyperparameter configurations, differing from our baseline recommendation, could enhance performance.
+We suggest users with the interest and resources to experiment with different hyperparameter settings and explore these possibilities.

 ## Old tutorials